Gwayaboy/Module2-UIAutomationTesting/README.md

             - Create an instance of ```ResultItem``` with the page's result item title and URL from the ```<a href="{url}">{title}</a>```

-Swich to the the [Finished](https://github.com/Gwayaboy/Module2-UIAutomationTesting/tree/Finished) branch to see the complete solution
+Switch to the the [Finished](https://github.com/Gwayaboy/Module2-UIAutomationTesting/tree/Finished) branch to see the complete solution

 ## Hands-on Labs